maerhart/circt/docs/Dialects/Seq/RationaleSeq.md

 ## The FIRRTL register operation [Provisional]

-The `seq.firreg` carries all the information required to represent a FIRRTL register and lower it to SystemVerilog.
+The `seq.compreg` carries all the information required to represent a FIRRTL register and lower it to SystemVerilog.

 `FirReg` has the following operands: